yanzhangg/virtual-pet/README.md

 My next steps for refactoring would include:
 - Refactor out duplicate code for pet actions, such as dog and cat
   - Currently, in my PetApp class, there are separate methods for dog and cat actions, such as dogFeed and catFeed.
-I would like to create one method that would deal with feeding for different types of animals
+I would like to create one method that would deal with feeding for different types of animals.
 - Add a navigator class that refactors duplicate code for navigating between pages
-  - Currently, the task of switching between panels are dealt with in the actionListeners, but there the code is relatively the same (revalidate() and removeAll()), so this could be refactored out and instead have a navigator tool class that allows me to switch between panels.
+  - Currently, the task of switching between panels are dealt with in the actionListeners, but the code is relatively the same (eg. revalidate() and removeAll()), so this could be refactored out and instead I can create a Navigator Tool class that allows me to switch between panels.
 - Single point of control
-  - I would need to change my code so that it reflects the principle of single point of control and take in the declared field instead of the actual value, in case I would like to change constants in the future, such as font type and font size.
+  - I would need to change my code so that it reflects the principle of single point of control and take in the declared constants instead of the actual value, in case I would like to change them in the future, such as font type and font size.
 - Create a method or class that deals with importing my dog and cat images and turning them into icons or labels
-  - I noticed that I have written the same code multiple times for creating cat and dog images, so I would make an Image to Label class or method, that allows me to pass in an image and size and turn that image into a label of the specified size
+  - I noticed that I have written the same code multiple times for creating cat and dog images, so I would make an Image to Label class or method, that allows me to pass in an image and size and turn that image into a label of the specified size.